craigtkhill/zettelkasten-book/src/ai/introduction.md

 I've been having a lot of thoughts about AI lately.
-These thoughts on how we are using AI revolve around a singular point.
-Sure, developers are losing their precision, creativity, autonomy, but most severely, coding is not fun.
+These thoughts on how we are using AI having been prompted by a singular feeling.
+Sure, we can argue that developers are losing their precision, creativity, autonomy, but most severely for me coding has for the first time become  **not fun**.

 There was a branching point at which using AI to help write code stopped being fun.
 This was around the time that developers started trading Copilot's basic line completion for more cursor-style vibe coding IDEs.

 I notice that as LLMs take bigger and bigger steps, the quality of their output declines.
 Sure, they might do fantastically on benchmarks, but their benchmarks do not match my real-world use case.

-I try to hold in my mind the AI does not stand for Artificial Intelligence but instead it stands for "Articulate Idiot".
-It does so much so well on the surface but when I dig a little deeper, and have done enough reading and learning to be opinionated about a topic, I find so much of what it outputs is wrong or substandard.
+I am equal parts AI skeptic, AI advocate but I try to hold in my mind that the current models and algorithms are less Artificial Intelligence and more *Articulate Idiots*.
+It does so much so well on the surface but when I dig a little deeper, and have done enough reading and studying to be opinionated about a topic, I find so much of what it outputs is wrong or substandard.
 And with longer and longer outputs to audit, this becomes frustrating.

 So I can't rely on their APIs for a stable workflow.
 I'm not saying we should stop using AI for development.
 But we should stop relying on it.
 I don't want AI tools that write all the code.
 I want tools to write the code the way I want to write it.